 Below is an assortment of other studies on melatonin that I found interesting.
 Bringing them all together helps to make clear the wide-ranging effects of melatonin.

-An animal study showed that melatonin plus chondroitin sulfate ABC helped to regenerate nerves that were damaged in the C5-C7 region of the neck.
-Melatonin acts as an anti-inflammatory agent to scavenge free radicals, reduces edema at the injury site, reduce nerve degeneration.
+An animal study showed melatonin plus chondroitin sulfate ABC helped to regenerate damaged nerves in the C5-C7 region of the neck.
+Melatonin acts as an anti-inflammatory agent to scavenge free radicals, reduce edema at the injury site, and reduce nerve degeneration.
 Chondroitin sulfate is the main component of glial scars, and the enzyme chondroitin sulfate ABC reduces it.[ref]

-It makes sense that melatonin would affect gut microbes since it is both an antioxidant and immune modulator.
+It makes sense that melatonin would affect gut microbes since it is both an antioxidant and an immune modulator.
 Studies show that supplemental melatonin changes the composition of the gut microbiome, reduces weight, decreases fatty liver, and decreases low-grade inflammation.[ref]
-Another animal study showed that melatonin not only changes the gut microbiome, but it also improves the intestinal barrier and increases gastrointestinal motility.[ref]
+Another animal study showed that melatonin not only changes the gut microbiome but also improves the intestinal barrier and increases gastrointestinal motility.[ref]

 Viral and parasitic infections:

 Cardiomyopathy, caused by a viral infection (Coxsackievirus B3), is prevented by supplemental melatonin.[ref]
 Quite a few parasitic infections show improvement with melatonin including malaria, toxoplasmosis, and trypanosomiasis.[ref]
 Pretreatment with melatonin decreases the damage to the lungs in RSV infection.[ref]
 Melatonin may even help with the Ebola virus.[ref]